bholben/Angular-SPA/README.md

 2. Run `npm install` to install the gulp development dependencies.
 3. Run `bower install`  to install bower dependencies.

-After installing, you can run `gulp` any time you'd like to build the destination directory, turn on the file watcher, and kick off the server.
+After installing, you can run `gulp` to build the destination directory.
+Running `gulp` without any arguments also turns on the file watcher and webserver.
 The address is currently set to `http://localhost:8088/`.
 An external URL will also show up in your terminal window logs.

 ###Gulp

 The gulpfile has been split into individual modules and moved under a gulp directory.
+The main gulp file is located at 'gulp/index.js'.

 ####Directory Structure